-Orthodontic Treatment in Thornton, Arvada, & Denver, CO
+Orthodontic Treatment in Lakewood, Aurora, and Denver, CO

 Food & Braces

-While you're wearing braces, you'll have to avoid certain foods that can damage your braces – these include foods that are particularly hard, crunchy, chewy, sticky, or filled with sugar.
-Here are some sample foods that you'll need to avoid while wearing braces:
+While you’re wearing braces, you’ll have to avoid certain foods that can damage your braces.
+These include foods that are particularly hard, crunchy, chewy, sticky, or filled with sugar.
+Here are some sample foods you’ll need to avoid while wearing braces:

 Foods to avoid with braces